Table of Contents

 Early life

-Abu Rayhan al-Biruni, a great Islamic mathematician who examined Aryabhata’s writings, claimed that Aryabhata should be referred to as Aryabhata 1 or Aryabhata the Elder.
-This remark claimed that two scientists called Aryabhata existed within the same period.
-This caused confusion and turmoil. it.
-The discrepancy was resolved decades later, in 1926, by B Datta, who said that the works Al-Biruni mistook for those of two scientists belonged to just one, Aryabhata.
+Abu Rayhan al-Biruni, an esteemed Islamic mathematician who studied Aryabhata’s writings, suggested referring to Aryabhata as Aryabhata 1 or Aryabhata the Elder.
+He speculated that two scientists named Aryabhata existed simultaneously, causing confusion and turmoil.
+However, in 1926, B Datta resolved this discrepancy, clarifying that the works Al-Biruni attributed to two different scientists were actually by a single individual, Aryabhata.

 Pataliputra, the capital of Kusumapura in the Gupta Empire, was a prominent learning institution and the heart of a communication network.
 Hence, works from all over the world readily transport to the location, allowing Aryabhata to make significant mathematical and astronomical advances.
 He was to be the principal of his Kusumapura school, Kulpa.
 Later, to continue his passion for astronomy, he proceeded to study at Nalanda University in Pataliputra, and rumors about him becoming the head of his university persisted.